sashadatsko/Technical-Test/README.md

 # Technical-Test

-To run: make all, ./main "fileToFind"
+To run: make all

+./main "fileToFind"